History of Nova Scotia: Expulsion of the Acadians (1755-64)

-Government changes
+Governmental changes

-The colony's jurisdiction changed during this time.
-Nova Scotia was granted a supreme court in 1754 with the appointment of Jonathan Belcher and a Legislative Assembly in 1758.
+The colony's governance changed during this time.
+Nova Scotia was granted a supreme court in 1754, with the appointment of Jonathan Belcher and the creation of the Legislative Assembly in 1758, on the pattern of Britain's other Atlantic colonies.
 In 1763 Cape Breton Island became part of Nova Scotia.
 In 1769, St. John's Island (now Prince Edward Island) became a separate colony.
 The county of Sunbury was created in 1765, and included all of the territory of current-day New Brunswick and eastern Maine as far as the Penobscot River.
 In 1784, the western, mainland portion of the colony was separated and became the province of New Brunswick.
 Maine became part of the newly independent American state of Massachusetts, but the international boundary was vague.
 Cape Breton became a separate colony in 1784; it was returned to Nova Scotia in 1820.

-Confronted with a large Yankee element sympathetic to the American Revolution, Nova Scotian politicians in 1774–75 adopted a policy of enlightened moderation and humanism.
+Confronted with a large number of New Englanders who had settled in Nova Scotia and were sympathetic to the American War of Independence, Nova Scotian politicians in 1774–75 adopted a policy of enlightened moderation and humanism.
 Governing a marginal colony that received little attention from London, the royal governor, Francis Legge (1772 to 1776) battled the popularly elected assembly for control of the policies regarding trade, commerce, and taxation.
-Desserud shows that John Day, elected to the assembly in 1774, called for Montesquieu-type fundamental reforms that would balance political power among the three branches of government.
+Nova Scotia legislatorJohn Day, elected to the assembly in 1774, called for Montesquieu-type fundamental reforms that would balance political power among the three branches of government.
 Day argued that taxes should be assessed according to actual wealth, and to discourage patronage there should be term limits for all officials.
 He thought members of the Executive Council should own at least £1000 of property to connect their personal interest in the welfare of the colony as a whole.
 He wanted the dismissal of judges who misused their offices.
 These reforms were not as yet enacted, but they suggest that politicians in Nova Scotia were aware of the demands being made by Americans, and hoped their moderate proposals would reduce possible tensions with the British government.